Aeroluna/LunaCoopMod/README.md

 Why was the radius nerfed so hard?
 Increased the match the campaign Arbiter's stasis radius.

+- Changed Clolarion's Interdictors to launch with the Interceptors instead of after.

+Launch the bombers faster!

+- Increased projectile scale of Talis attacks by 20%.
+- Increased projectile speed of Talis attacks by 20%.
+- Increased projectile scale of Mojo attacks by 20%.
+- Increased projectile speed of Mojo attacks by 20%.
+- Increased beam scale of Warbringer attacks by 20%.

 - Fixed an issue where Conservator's Protective Field ability/passive would not affect units on a different cliff level.
 - Added a visual effect to Fenix's Recall ability.
 - Fixed an issue where Talis's Ricochet Glaive impact visual would move/rotate with the unit.
+- Fixed an issue where Clolarion would launch multiple interceptors at a time.
+- Fixed an issue where Warbringer's attack beams moved too slowly.

 yeah.